Mozarabic Rite: Cardinal Cisneros's reforms

-Cardinal Francisco Jiménez de Cisneros succeeded Mendoza as archbishop of Toledo after the latter's death in 1495.
+Cardinal Francisco Jiménez de Cisneros succeeded Mendoza as Archbishop of Toledo after the latter's death in 1495.
 It is due to his efforts that the Hispanic/Mozarabic Rite survived down to the present day.

-During a visit to the cathedral's library in 1497, Cisneros was said to have been shown ancient Mozarabic liturgical manuscripts.
+During a visit to the cathedral library in 1497, it is said Cisneros was shown ancient Mozarabic liturgical manuscripts.
 He was so impressed that he ordered these taken to his personal library in order to examine them more closely.
 It is likely that this occasioned his decision to make known and available to scholars and others the texts of the Hispanic liturgy and Divine Office.
 To facilitate this he had them published by what was then a new technology: the printing press.

 The first printed Mozarabic missal, the Missale Mixtum secundum regulam beati Isidori, appeared in 1500, followed two years later by a breviary (the Breviarium secundum regulam beati Isidori).
-The preparation of the missal's text was the work of canon Alfonso Ortiz, who had already begun work on Mozarabic codices under Cisneros' predecessor Cardinal Mendoza, and three Mozarabic priests: Alfonso Martinez Yepes (Santa Eulalia), Antonio Rodrigues (Santas Justa y Rufina), and Jeronimo Gutiérrez (San Lucas).
+The preparation of the missal's text was the work of canon Alfonso Ortiz, who had already begun work on Mozarabic codices under Cisneros' predecessor Cardinal Mendoza, and three Mozarabic priests: Alfonso Martínez Yepes (Santa Eulalia), Antonio Rodrigues (Santas Justa y Rufina), and Jerónimo Gutiérrez (San Lucas).

-In the missal's preface, Ortiz lays out the five general norms underlying the reform: the identification of extant manuscripts, the license to edit and rewrite according to the original style, the excision of material deemed late or inauthentic, the formatting of the text in a logical manner, and the printing of the books in a readable form.
+In the missal's preface, Ortiz lays out the five general norms underlying the reform: the identification of extant manuscript; the license to edit and rewrite according to the original style; the excision of material deemed late or inauthentic; the formatting of the text in a logical manner; and the printing of the books in a readable form.

 The resulting missal and breviary were not critical editions in the modern sense.
-Rather than being authentic representatives of the Hispanic tradition, later liturgists have found the books to be more of a combination of material found in different Mozarabic manuscripts, with gaps being filled in by invented services based on precedent set by earlier services and borrowings from the Roman liturgy (e.g. the preliminary prayers for the Mass, Roman feasts such as Trinity Sunday and Corpus Christi).
+Rather than being authentic representatives of the Hispanic tradition, later liturgists have found the books to be more of a combination of material found in different Mozarabic manuscripts, with gaps being filled in by invented services based on precedent set by earlier services, and borrowings from the Roman liturgy (e.g. preliminary prayers for the Mass, Roman feasts such as Trinity Sunday and Corpus Christi).
 The content of the printed missal and breviary is so inconsistent that Eugene de Robles, who wrote on the Mozarabic liturgy during the 17th century, considered the label Mixtum to be a reference to the mixed-up content.